rauhs/klang/README.md

 but *not* trace/debug) to be pushed into a global core.async channel where I can send them to my server (or wherever) in case an error occurs.

-The `klang.macros` namespace offers a few additional features to the normal function calls:
+The `klang.macros` namespace offers a few macros which add additional features to the normal function calls:

-* Setup of whitelist and blacklist to elide specific log calls
+* Setup of whitelist and blacklist (similar to timble) to elide specific log calls.
+For instance: whitelist a namspace.
+Whitelist a specific `:type` of logs (only `:FATAL`).
+This means you specify which log calls generate cljs code.
-* Add line number and file name in your cljs file to every log call
+* Optionally add line number and file name in your cljs file to every log call
-* Add local bindings of your log call
+* Optionally add local bindings that exist when you make a log call
-* Change the actual log function being called (for instance your own function instead for production)
+* Change the actual log function being called (for instance your own function instead of klang for production)

 A quick code example: